NoobishSVK/amxx-csgo-ammo/README.md

-# amxx-csgo-ammo
+# AMXX - Ammo (CSGO-like)

-Simple AMXX plugin for CS 1.6 which eliminates the need of buying ammo.
+Lightweight AMXX plugin for your CS 1.6 AMXX server.

+#Features

+- Makes your ammo fill up automatically at player spawn
+- No ads
+- Really lightweight